Sunday, 17 June 2012

 Wallasey has a population of circa 50,000 citizens.
 With an impressive Town Hall and excellent views across the Mersey, there is not much in the way of local interest or attractions.
 However, Wallasey benefits from being in close proximity to Liverpool and is near the Historic Warships Museum.
 The main trade is in ship repairing, flour mills and the services sector although Wallasey is primarily a residential area.

-For photos of Liverpool & Merseyside click here
+For more photos of Liverpool and Merseyside click here or view on You Tube

 No comments: